jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab2_Addition.md

       #10 a = 1;                    // Test with a=1, b=0, cin=1
       #10 b = 1; a = 0;             // Test with a=0, b=1, cin=1
       #10 a = 1;                    // Test with a=1, b=1, cin=1
-      #10;                          // Wait 10 time units before ending simulation
+      #10;                          // Wait ten time units before ending the simulation
     end

 endmodule
 ```
-And we can run Simulation to check the code by clicking the Run Simulation under the SIMULATION and choose the first Run Behavioral Simulation.
+We can run a Simulation to check the code by clicking the Run Simulation under the SIMULATION and choosing the first Run Behavioral Simulation.

 <div align=center><img src="imgs/v3/20.png" alt="drawing" width="700"/></div>

-Then we can click on the Run synthesis under the SYNTHESIS and Run implementation under the IMPLEMENTATION.
-And we should add the appropriate board related master XDC file to the project and edit it to include the related pins like below:
+Then, we can click on the Run synthesis under the SYNTHESIS and Run implementation under the IMPLEMENTATION.
+We should add the appropriate board-related master XDC file to the project and edit it to include the related pins like the below:

 <div align=center><img src="imgs/v3/28.png" alt="drawing" width="700"/></div>

 Generate the bitstream and program device like [Lab1](https://uri-nextlab.github.io/ParallelProgammingLabs/Verilog_Labs/Lab1_Modeling_Concepts.html).

-Then you can press the button of the board and you can see the LED is on like below:
+Then you can press the button on the board, and you can see the LED is on like below:

 <div align=center><img src="imgs/v3/29.jpg" alt="drawing" width="400"/></div>

 ### Part lab2-3-2

  Create and add the Verilog module (called rca_dataflow) to the project with three inputs (a, b, cin)
-and two outputs (cout and s) instantiating full adder (FA) four times and connecting them as
+and two outputs (cout and s), instantiating full adder (FA) four times and connecting them as
 necessary.
 The a, b, and s should be a 4-bit vector and cin and cout should each be one-bit wide.

 **lab2_3_1_rca_dataflow.v**